Editor/Publisher/Writer: KENYON JORDAN

 will not be run.

-Why did the Westside Pioneer end its print publication?
+Why did the Westside Pioneer end its weekly print publication?

 The reasons mainly involved finances, time and health, along with the exciting